shawninder/waltz-weekly-attendance/README.md

 npm test
 ```

-Use `npm run test-dev` to watch source code and automatically re-run tests when it changes.
+Use `npm run test-dev` to watch source code and automatically re-run tests when it changes (using nodemon: `npm i -g nodemon`).

 ## Development